Top 14 Venture Capital Firms Revolutionizing Big Data

 Which US cities are hubs for Big Data venture capital firms?

-How can I manage my funds after a successful raise?
+How can I manage my finances after securing a seed round?